tlml/starter-hugo-academic/content/project/SEPacceleration_outreach/index.md

 of the shock front.

 As the acceleration mechanism requires scattering, it requires turbulent magnetic field.
-We are studying the effect of the accelerated particle streams generating this turbulence themselves.
+With Rami Vainio, we studied the effect of the accelerated particle streams generating this turbulence themselves.
 In this manner, the acceleration process can be bootstrapped: the accelerated particles amplify the turbulence, making subsequent